nicholasnelson/open-twit/docs/auth-oauth.md

 ## Flow Overview

-1. User enters a handle and hits “Sign in with Bluesky”.
+1. The guest opens the login modal, enters a handle or DID, and presses “Continue with Bluesky”.
 2. `/auth/login` asks the OAuth client for an authorization URL (state/PKCE handled by the library) and redirects the browser.
 3. After completing the OAuth prompt, Bluesky redirects back to `/auth/callback` with `code` and `state`.
 4. The callback lets `@atproto/oauth-client-node` validate state, exchanges the code, restores an `Agent`, and persists an OAuth session cookie containing only DID/handle metadata.